-Celebrated annually in August, Black Business Month shines a spotlight on Black-owned and -operated businesses, which make up 2.5% of businesses in the United States — and the stats are growing every year.
+Celebrated annually in February, Black History Month is a chance to shine a spotlight on Black-owned and -operated businesses, which make up 2.5% of businesses in the United States — and the stats are growing every year.

 Alana Gibbs, Hair 2 Sole Beauty Studio